Can nonlinear parametric oscillators solve random Ising models?

 If the most-efficient eigenvalue is non-degenerate, two possible cases are found: Either the entries of the most-efficient eigenvector $\mathbf{v}_{\rm max}$ are all nonzero (\emph{non-degenerate graphs}), or some of them are zero (\emph{zero graphs}).
-For zero graphs, the POs that correspond to the zero entries of $\mathbf{v}_{\rm max}$ remain in the zero-amplitude state above threshold.
+For zero graphs, the POs that correspond to the zero entries of $\mathbf{v}_{\rm max}$ remain in the zero-amplitude state also above threshold.
 In this case, the network intrinsically fails to behave as a PO-CIM, since POs with zero amplitudes do not represent a valid Ising solution.
 Instead, for non-degenerate graphs, the network at threshold converges to two possible Ising configurations only ($\sigma=\pm{\rm sgn}\mathbf{v}_{\rm max}$).
-If $\mathbf{\sigma}={\rm sgn} \mathbf{\overline A}$ minimizes Eq.~\eqref{eq:isingenergy}, the system converges to the correct Ising solution, otherwise it does not.
+If $\mathbf{\sigma}$ minimizes Eq.~\eqref{eq:isingenergy}, the system converges to the correct Ising solution, otherwise it does not.
 Notable examples of graphs where the PO network finds correct Ising solutions were reported in~\cite{marandi2014cim,takata2016cubic,kalinin2020}.

 The discussion above reviewed the variety of behaviours of coupled POs.
-To specifically discuss PO networks as Ising solvers, we now focus on Sherrington-Kirkpatrick (SK) graphs.
-For simplicity we focus on totally symmetric coupling matrices $C_{jk}=C_{kj}$ (i.e. purely dissipative coupling) that can represent a valid Ising graph.
+To specifically discuss PO networks as Ising solvers, we now focus on Sherrington-Kirkpatrick (SK) graphs, with symmetric coupling matrices $C_{jk}=C_{kj}$ (i.e., purely dissipative coupling) that represent a valid Ising graph.
 Specifically, we take $C_{jk}=\pm1$ with $\pm1$ randomly chosen with equal probability.

-We first analyze the fraction of zero and degenerate graphs, respectively $F_{\rm deg}$ and $F_{\rm zero}$, as a function of the number of oscillators $N$.
+We first analyze the fraction of zero and degenerate graphs, respectively $F_{\rm zero}$ and $F_{\rm deg}$, as a function of $N$.
 The result is shown in Fig.~\ref{fig:finitesizescalingnondegenerategraphs}.
-With our numerical resources, due to the exponentially increasing number of SK graphs as a function of $N$ (there are $2^{N(N-1)/2}$ SK graphs for a given $N$), we can systematically analyze all graphs only up to $N=7$.
+With our numerical resources, due to the exponentially increasing number of SK graphs as a function of $N$ (there are $2^{N(N-1)/2}$ possible SK graphs for a given $N$), we can systematically analyze all graphs only up to $N=7$.
 Thus, for $N>7$, we randomly sample $10^7$ graphs and assume this to be a fair sample of the total graph population.
 As evident from the figure, $F_{\rm deg}$ and $F_{\rm zero}$ quickly decay to zero, indicating that the probability of finding zero or degenerate graphs becomes vanishingly small as $N$ is increased.
-The result in Fig.~\ref{fig:finitesizescalingnondegenerategraphs} therefore allows us to focus from now on only on non-degenerate SK graphs.
+The result in Fig.~\ref{fig:finitesizescalingnondegenerategraphs} allows us to focus from now on only on non-degenerate SK graphs.